 - 5. Services, care or treatment described as benefits in this plan and ordered by a court on the basis of a behavioral health care evaluation performed by a physician or licensed psychologist and that includes an individual treatment plan. - 6.
 Mental health residential treatment services.
-These services include either: - A residential treatment program serving children and adolescents with severe emotional disturbance, certified under law; or - A licensed or certified mental health treatment program providing intensive therapeutic services.
+These services include either: - A residential treatment program serving children and adolescents with severe emotional disturbance, certified under Minnesota Rules parts 2960.0580 to 2960.0700; or - A licensed or certified mental health treatment program providing intensive therapeutic services.
 In addition to room and board, each individual must receive at least 30 hours of mental health services a week, including group and individual counseling, client education and other services specific to mental health treatment.
 Also, the program must provide an on-site medical/psychiatric assessment within 48 hours of admission, psychiatric follow-up visits at least once per week and 24-hour nursing coverage.